ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js Streams Explained: From Basics to Real-World Data Pipelines - <a href="https://medium.com/lets-code-future/node-js-streams-explained-from-basics-to-real-world-data-pipelines-5b3956c4a2ac?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Envfy: From v0.1.0 to v0.6.0 — Building a Better Environment Variable Validator - <a href="https://medium.com/@fedsi.yasser/envfy-from-v0-1-0-to-v0-6-0-building-a-better-environment-variable-validator-087784ba78b2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deep concept`**
+✍️ **posted by `Yasser Fedsi`**

-<blockquote>Learn how streams work in Node.js through simple examples, file processing, HTTP streaming, backpressure, and production-ready pipeline…
+<blockquote>When I started building Envfy, the goal was simple: create a lightweight, type-safe environment variable validator for Node.js…
-Continue reading on Let’s Code Future »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-JavaScript Tutorial for Beginners: How JavaScript Runs?(Day — 3) - <a href="https://medium.com/@tuhinkairi/how-javascript-runs-the-simplest-explanation-youll-ever-read-day-3-b5807b7c3cc2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Engineering Modern Web Applications: A Full-Stack Curriculum Review with WebDevOpen - <a href="https://medium.com/@ryson_theo/engineering-modern-web-applications-a-full-stack-curriculum-review-with-webdevopen-f4c10fb4319c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tuhin Kairi`**
+✍️ **posted by `Ribin K Roy`**

-<blockquote>If you’ve completed the previous two blogs in this series, you already know what JavaScript is and how to set up your development…
+<blockquote>Transitioning from isolated coding exercises to architecting production-ready full-stack applications requires a clear understanding of…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Turned a Messy Camera Roll into One Clean Memory Video - <a href="https://medium.com/@sivaraj-v/how-i-turned-a-messy-camera-roll-into-one-clean-memory-video-29377011dd69?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+De programar a diseñar: lo que aprendí construyendo B-Side Experimental - <a href="https://medium.com/@santiterna12/de-programar-a-dise%C3%B1ar-lo-que-aprend%C3%AD-construyendo-b-side-experimental-c1bc9aa6328f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sivaraj-v`**
+✍️ **posted by `Santiterna`**

-<blockquote>A few weeks ago I was staring at a folder full of phone photos and videos, and the idea hit me: why should I have to edit this manually?
+<blockquote>Cómo un proyecto universitario me enseñó que desarrollar software va mucho más allá de escribir código.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 2: Scaling Your Employee Assistant… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-2-scaling-your-employee-assistant-b0c39c549f42?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Shah`**

-<blockquote>Welcome to the Series
-Continue reading on Medium »</blockquote>

-<h3>5.
-The Answer To Stable Builds : How to Stop npm install From Breaking Your Node Projects (Part 2) - <a href="https://blog.stackademic.com/the-answer-to-stable-builds-how-to-stop-npm-install-from-breaking-your-node-projects-part-2-78933da92daa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Expecting Speed, Getting Latency: The Reality of Misusing Async/Await - <a href="https://blog.stackademic.com/expecting-speed-getting-latency-the-reality-of-misusing-async-await-7ff7f08258b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shreyash`**

-<blockquote>In Part 1, we discussed about the problem of NPM dependency drift — that a feeling when a routine npm install quietly pulls breaking…
+<blockquote>When I first learned async/await, it felt like best shortcut.
 Continue reading on Stackademic »</blockquote>

+<h3>5.
+Hire Full Stack Developers in USA: The Complete Guide - <a href="https://hiddenbrains-ai.medium.com/hire-full-stack-developers-in-usa-the-complete-guide-a823d20268df?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hidden Brains`**

+<blockquote>Quick answer: A genuinely full stack developer has real depth in at least one layer (frontend, backend, or database) and working…
+Continue reading on Medium »</blockquote>

 <h3>6.
-BFF Explained: Why Your Frontend Deserves Its Own Backend - <a href="https://medium.com/@anvarkangadiyil/bff-explained-why-your-frontend-deserves-its-own-backend-9eb4f8d67f51?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hello World AI con LangChain.js e Claude: primo invoke() - <a href="https://medium.com/@samuelp88/hello-world-ai-con-langchain-js-primo-passo-con-invoke-c69e2f7c2544?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anvar`**
+✍️ **posted by `Samuel Panicucci`**

-<blockquote>The problem nobody warns you about until you hit it
+<blockquote>Se vuoi capire davvero gli agenti AI in JavaScript, il punto di partenza non è un sistema multi-agent: è una singola chiamata al modello.
 Continue reading on Medium »</blockquote>

 <h3>7.
-I Built a Networking Runtime for Node.js.
-The Code Was the Easy Part. - <a href="https://medium.com/@dev.rishavjaiswal/i-built-a-networking-runtime-for-node-js-the-code-was-the-easy-part-70e3fe618c58?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Backpressure in Node.js: Why Your Streams Overflow (and How to Fix It) - <a href="https://medium.com/@harshilvarma999/backpressure-in-node-js-why-your-streams-overflow-and-how-to-fix-it-ea715d763e04?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rishav Jaiswal`**
+✍️ **posted by `harshil varma`**

-<blockquote>How one project changed the way I think about software engineering, benchmarking, and actually shipping something.
+<blockquote>A tap, a bucket, and the one line of code most Node developers forget to check.
 Continue reading on Medium »</blockquote>

 <h3>8.
-I thought I knew the Node.js event loop.
-One practice question proved me wrong. - <a href="https://javascript.plainenglish.io/i-thought-i-knew-the-node-js-event-loop-one-practice-question-proved-me-wrong-ee329a199eca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manish Khedekar`**

-<blockquote>I ran a Node.js trace question on myself and got it wrong, in two specific ways that separate reading the docs from actually being able to…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-How We Designed a System That Generates 10 Million Tickets and Serves Clients at the Same Time - <a href="https://medium.com/@kavindapvt/how-we-designed-a-system-that-generates-10-million-tickets-and-serves-clients-at-the-same-time-15e1c1449b10?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+New to AI?
+Understanding LLMs for Backend Developers - <a href="https://medium.com/@uyanhewagetr/what-are-llms-a-beginners-guide-for-backend-developers-bc09b783009c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kavinda Dissanayake`**
+✍️ **posted by `Thisharika Rangani`**

-<blockquote>In this April I got a project that sounded simple on the surface build a digital ticketing system that generates 10 million tickets on…
+<blockquote>If you’ve been following AI news, you’ve probably heard terms like ChatGPT, Gemini, Claude, or Llama.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Best School Website Development Company for Modern Education - <a href="https://medium.com/@pitchpinemedia25/best-school-website-development-company-for-modern-education-d3416638e3d5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Response Compression for JSON APIs: gzip vs. Brotli vs. Zstd - <a href="https://medium.com/@erwindev/response-compression-for-json-apis-gzip-vs-brotli-vs-zstd-8f4cd4eb3469?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pitch Pine Media`**
+✍️ **posted by `Erwin Hermanto`**

-<blockquote>Looking for the best School Website Development Company?
-Pitch Pine Media builds modern, secure, SEO-friendly school websites for schools…
+<blockquote>A few months ago I was staring at a Grafana dashboard at 2 AM, watching our egress bill climb faster than our user count.
+Someone on the…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Modern Angular Code Architecture for High-Performance Applications in 2026 - <a href="https://medium.com/@roshannavale7/modern-angular-code-architecture-for-high-performance-applications-in-2026-54f6cc4b88ef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating Simple Web Server with Go Standard Library - <a href="https://andruw.medium.com/creating-simple-web-server-with-go-standard-library-ee44ce4de82f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roshan Navale`**
+✍️ **posted by `Andruw`**

-<blockquote>Learn practical coding patterns, project structure, and performance-focused techniques to build scalable, maintainable, and lightning-fast…
+<blockquote>Exploring common way to create web server with only Go standard library
 Continue reading on Medium »</blockquote>

 <h3>3.
-Your Browser Can Be the Backend: A Practical Architecture for Private File Tools - <a href="https://medium.com/@2645149786/your-browser-can-be-the-backend-a-practical-architecture-for-private-file-tools-d35a59572e0c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing CloveJS: The backend framework like Next.js - <a href="https://levelup.gitconnected.com/introducing-clovejs-the-backend-framework-like-next-js-07b41d995f82?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `dongzihang`**
+✍️ **posted by `Alexander Korostin`**

-<blockquote>When a website asks you to choose a PDF, image, or audio file, it is natural to assume that the file is about to be uploaded.
+<blockquote>A framework that gives your backend the same ‘drop a file, get a route’ magic you already love in Next.js.
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>4.
-The Hidden Workforce: Building Small Business Websites From Lagos - <a href="https://medium.com/@femwiztech/the-hidden-workforce-building-small-business-websites-from-lagos-424f11bc8a99?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Which Type of Website Is Right for Your Business?
+Malafaat Tips - <a href="https://medium.com/@mustafayoussif7777/which-type-of-website-is-right-for-your-business-malafaat-tips-3dfa59404ff7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aladenusi olufemi`**
+✍️ **posted by `Mona Ahmed`**

-<blockquote>Somewhere in the US right now, a small business owner is logging into a website that loads fast, looks professional, and does exactly what…
+<blockquote>Which Type of Website Is Right for Your Business?
+Choosing the right website for your business is an important decision.
+Your website is…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Requiring a Capital Letter and a Number Doesn’t Make Passwords Safer (NIST Agrees) - <a href="https://medium.com/@deepanshuyadav1811/requiring-a-capital-letter-and-a-number-doesnt-make-passwords-safer-nist-agrees-068edbc3fd85?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+15 Must-Have Features Every Modern WordPress Website Needs - <a href="https://medium.com/@razencreations/15-must-have-features-every-modern-wordpress-website-needs-71dd03690838?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepanshu yadav`**
+✍️ **posted by `Razen Creations LLC`**

-<blockquote>Password1! passes almost every signup form on the internet.
-correct horse battery staple gets rejected by most of them.
-The second one is…
+<blockquote>A modern WordPress website needs 15 core features to perform well, rank in search engines, and convert visitors into customers.
+These…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Advantis Medical Launches New Job Center: The Gold Standard Now Starts With Search - <a href="https://medium.com/@briansutter1/advantis-medical-launches-new-job-center-the-gold-standard-now-starts-with-search-ce3c8cd69bad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Is SQL Injection?
+How to Prevent SQL Injection Attacks - <a href="https://medium.com/@sunil17bbmp/what-is-sql-injection-how-to-prevent-sql-injection-attacks-7b5364f8fd95?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brian Sutter`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>The largest website and Job Center launch in Advantis history lets clinicians search in their own words, see a more complete picture of…
+<blockquote>With the rapid growth of technology, more and more services have moved online.
+Today, we use the internet for almost everything — from…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Under the Hood of Modern JavaScript and TypeScript Engine Execution - <a href="https://medium.com/@yashvigupta12/under-the-hood-of-modern-javascript-and-typescript-engine-execution-86317a9cea91?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Common Website Mistakes That Cost You Customers - <a href="https://medium.com/@areeshafatimaofficial137/10-common-website-mistakes-that-cost-you-customers-2a8418f86180?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yashvi Gupta`**
+✍️ **posted by `Areesha fatima`**

-<blockquote>To build high-performance, resilient web applications, modern software engineers must look past surface-level syntactical sugar and…
+<blockquote>Many business owners invest in a professional website but unknowingly make mistakes that reduce traffic and sales.
 Continue reading on Medium »</blockquote>

+<h3>8.
+An AI Gateway Would Have Saved My App From Breaking - <a href="https://levelup.gitconnected.com/an-ai-gateway-would-have-saved-my-app-from-breaking-b8b2a50076a9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Lo Zarantonello`**

+<blockquote>What an AI gateway actually does, why you’ll eventually need one, and why Bifrost is built to scale
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>